-Rosatom’s comprehensive offerings include public relations solutions that make it possible to obtain public acceptance of nuclear power, which is viewed as a cornerstone of stability in the nuclear industry around the globe.
-Rosatom adheres to principles of transparency, raising public awareness of Russian nuclear operations.
-This approach enables it to secure public consensus (according to a survey conducted in 2013 by the Levada Analytical Centre, 71.5% of Russians support the continued development of nuclear power).
+Rosatom’s comprehensive offerings include public relations solutions that work towards public acceptance of nuclear power, which is viewed as a cornerstone of stability in the nuclear industry.
+Rosatom adheres to principles of transparency, raising public awareness of the Russian Federation’s nuclear operations.
+This approach enables it to secure public consensus (according to a survey conducted in 2013 by the Levada Analytical Centre, 71.5% of country’s population support the continued development of nuclear power).

 2.4.
 ORGANIZATIONS INVOLVED IN CONSTRUCTION OF NPPs